Deinstitutionalisation: Hong Kong

 In Hong Kong, a number of residential care services such as halfway houses, long-stay care homes, supported hostels are provided for the discharged patients.
 In addition, community support services such as rehabilitation day services and mental health care have been launched to facilitate the patients' re-integration into the community.

 Japan

 Unlike most developed countries, Japan has not followed a program of deinstitutionalisation.
 The number of hospital beds has risen steadily over the last few decades.
 Physical restraints are used far more often.
 In 2014, more than 10,000 people were restrained–the highest ever recorded, and more than double the number a decade earlier.
 In 2018, the Japanese Ministry of Health introduced revised guidelines that placed more restrictions against the use of restraints.

 Africa

 Uganda has one psychiatric hospital.
 There are only 40 psychiatrists in Uganda.
-The World Health Organisation estimates that 90% of mentally ill people here never get treatment.
+The World Health Organization estimates that 90% of mentally ill people in the country never get treatment.